G-dH/custom-hot-corners-extended/README.md

 A GNOME Shell Extension which allows you to control and navigate Gnome Shell environment through the corners and edges of your monitors.
 But not just that, it adds many unique actions with keyboard shortcuts too.

+This extension is based on the original `Custom Hot Corners` exetension, but not much of the original code remains.

 [<img alt="" height="100" src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg?sanitize=true">](https://extensions.gnome.org/extension/4167/custom-hot-corners-extended/)

 ## Features:
 - Gnome 3.36, 3.38, 40 and 41 compatibility
 - Hot corners with adjustable barrier sizes, both vertical and horizontal independently and usable as hot edges
-- Mouse buttons and a scroll wheel can be used as triggers in addition to hot corners
+- Mouse buttons and a scroll wheel can be used as triggers in addition to / intead of hot corners
 - Each trigger can be set to work only when *Ctrl* key is pressed
 - Each direcion of a scroll wheel rotation is configurable independently
 - Each trigger can activate one of many actions including command execution, workspace and window navigation, window control, power manager actions, sound volume control, color filters (for windows and global), accessibility features and more.